22388o/truestamp-js/examples/README.md

 ## Examples Setup

-For all of the demo's you'll currently need an API key.
+To run any of the demos you'll need an API key.
 Create the file `examples/config.json` to match the following JSON structure.

 ```json
 {